“Arguably local theater’s premiere event” – The Denver Post

 Where should I stay for the Summit?

 As a Summit attendee, you get exclusive Summit discount rates at nearby partner hotels.
-Check back here in the months leading up to the Summit for partner rates.
+Take advantage of discounted rates at nearby partner hotels.
+Check back here for details at a later date.

 How can I get around Denver?